slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 	"excuse me i have to make a phone call" human sacrifice.. intro him and leave.
-	To rude people: «my mum always told me not to speak with strangers
+	To rude people: «my mum always told me not to speak with strangers -->

-- What's the most common question or problem you get asked about?
-Share the answer.
-- You'll start to live when you can live outside yourself.
-Being in the moment instead of being in your head.
-- Social inadequacy AKA creepiness is based on unpredictability.
-Staring isn’t staring if you’re smiling or if you say hi.
-- social adeptness is balancing two seemingly opposing social strategies: competing and cooperating
-- Community of experts (that give you good answers).
-Critical peers (10 people that make a big difference in your immediate career).
-- Not what should I do next but who should you speak next?
-- the best way to get value was to start giving it away? you’re giving validation -->

 > *"The enemy of excellence is isolation."